Medi-Cal Changes in 2026: Plan Before It’s Too Late

 But split it into ten $50,000 gifts → 4-month penalty.

 Even better, California’s penalties run concurrently.
 That means multiple smaller gifts at once can shrink the total penalty period—a unique advantage you won’t find in other states.
-But this strategy must be carefully planned by an attorney—DIY gifting is a recipe for disaster.
+But this strategy must be carefully planned by an attorney because DIY gifting is a recipe for disaster.

-What Should You Do Right Now to Prepare for Medi-Cal Asset Changes?
+What Should You Do Right Now to Prepare for Medi-Cal Changes?

 Start before 2026.
 Planning takes time, and attorneys’ calendars fill fast during the holidays.
-Review your estate plan, trust, and durable power of attorney—make sure they include Medi-Cal planning.
-If they don’t, you may lose your chance to act.
+Review your estate plan, trust, and durable power of attorney and make sure they include Medi-Cal planning.
+If they don’t, you may lose access to coverage and any chance to act.

 What Is Medi-Cal Estate Recovery—And How Can It Wipe Out Your Inheritance?

-Here’s the harsh reality most families don’t realize: even if Medi-Cal pays for your long-term care, the state doesn’t forget.
-When you die, California can—and will—come after your estate to recover every dollar Medi-Cal spent on your behalf.
+Here’s the harsh reality most families don’t realize: even if Medi-Cal pays for your long-term care, the state doesn’t just forget that they spent money on you.
+When you die, California can (and will) come after your estate to recover every dollar Medi-Cal spent on your behalf.

 This process is called estate recovery, and it’s a legal mechanism that allows the state to file claims against your probated estate.
-Your family home, bank accounts, investments—anything that passes through probate court becomes fair game for the state’s recovery efforts.
+Your family home, bank accounts, investments, and anything else that passes through Probate court becomes fair game for the state’s recovery efforts.

 How can you help protect your estate from Medi-Cal recovery?
-Assets that don’t go through probate court cannot be touched by Medi-Cal’s recovery efforts.
-Many of our clients create a Medi-Cal Asset Protection Trusts (MAPT) because assets transferred to a properly structured irrevocable trust are designed to bypass probate.
+Assets that don’t go through Probate cannot be touched by Medi-Cal’s recovery efforts.
+Many of our clients create Medi-Cal Asset Protection Trusts (MAPT) because assets transferred to a properly structured irrevocable trust are designed to bypass probate.

 What We Do